agilepro/software-craftsmanship/docs/Management/Agile/partial-agile.md

 ## Agile keeps the Team in Sync

 The point about rapid cycles, rapid check in, continual build, and continual test, is to keep all members of the team synchronized.
 Your goal is to minimize the amount of technical debt.
-You can’t keep the team in sync, while having half the team working in a waterfall approach.
+You can't keep the team in sync, while having half the team working in a waterfall approach.

 When an Agile team member makes a change to the code, it is quickly communicated to all other members.
 For example, if programmer A adds a variable named “x1” that line declaring that variable is synchronized to all other programmers on a daily basis.
 If programmer B adds another variable named “x1” the compiler immediately warns of the problem, and programmer B can immediately address the problem.
 One problem with the waterfall approach is the idea that programmers A and B can go and work for 3 to 6 months on their own copy of the code, and merge it all at the end.
 This is a trivial example, but still it illustrates the problem:  by the time programmers A and B notice they have used the same variable name, they have already committed large bodies of code to that name, and it requires a significant re-write.